 - A court order recognizing the correct gender, or

 - A signed letter from a provider confirming you have had appropriate clinical treatment for gender transition

 If you use a physician letter, it must come from a licensed physician with whom you have a patient relationship and who is familiar with your transition-related treatment.
 (This may be any physician who is familiar with your treatment, including a primary care physician or a specialist.)
 All certifications must be on the physician’s office letterhead and include all information seen in the sample letter below, including the physician’s license or certificate number.

 The following is an example of a letter that meets all the Social Security requirements:

-I, Physician’s Full Name, Physician’s medical license or certificate number, Issuing U.S. State/Foreign Country of medical license/certificate, am the physician of Name of Patient, with whom I have a doctor/patient relationship and whom I have treated (or with whom I have a doctor/patient relationship and whose medical history I have reviewed and evaluated).
+I, Physician’s Full Name, Physician’s medical license or certificate number, Issuing U.S. State/Foreign Country of medical license/certificate, am the physician of Name of Patient, Date of Birth of Patient, with whom I have a doctor/patient relationship and whom I have treated, or with whom I have a doctor/patient relationship and whose medical history I have reviewed and evaluated.

-Name of Patient has had appropriate clinical treatment for gender transition to the new gender (specify new gender male or female).
+Name of Patient has had appropriate clinical treatment for transition to (specify male or female).

 I declare under penalty of perjury under the laws of the United States that the foregoing is true and correct.